NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 #### Ignore when Building in Image:

 [JIB](https://github.com/GoogleContainerTools/jib) is now an out-of-the-box technic of building image for a Spring Boot Application.
-For now, JIB still include the spring-boot-docker-compose library in the built image (we can track on [this issue](https://github.com/GoogleContainerTools/jib-extensions/issues/158) for new solutions).
-However, in most cases, we have existed dependency components (e.g. DB service, Redis cluster...) in Test, Staging, or Production environment.
-So we need to manually exclude it by setting up by jib-layer-filter-extension for [gradle](https://github.com/GoogleContainerTools/jib-extensions/tree/master/first-party/jib-layer-filter-extension-gradle)/[maven](https://github.com/GoogleContainerTools/jib-extensions/tree/master/first-party/jib-layer-filter-extension-maven).
+For now, JIB still includes the spring-boot-docker-compose library in the built image (we can track [this issue](https://github.com/GoogleContainerTools/jib-extensions/issues/158) for new solutions).
+However, in most cases, we have existed dependency components (e.g. DB service, Redis cluster...) in the Test, Staging, or Production environment.
+So we need to manually exclude it by setting up by jib-layer-filter-extension for [gradle](https://github.com/GoogleContainerTools/jib-extensions/tree/master/first-party/jib-layer-filter-extension-gradle) or [maven](https://github.com/GoogleContainerTools/jib-extensions/tree/master/first-party/jib-layer-filter-extension-maven).

-1. add buildscript at the start of root `build.gradle`
+1. add buildscript at the start of the root `build.gradle`
   ```yaml
   buildscript {
       dependencies {